zhuqianhua/sa/README.md

 ### Input format
 To reduce computation, the input files is Fasta format, thus data
 with Fastq format from smRNA-seq must be transformed to Fasta files
-before running SA, and TFfa.pl could convert Fastq format to Fasta format.
+before running SA, and TFast.pl could convert Fastq format to Fasta format.

 ### Output format